© qPublic, LLC

 Presently, the members of the Board of Assessors are the Chair, Robert A. Burroughs, Vice-Chair Vivian R.

 Ingersoll; Tax Assessors James D. Vernor; Charlene Fang; and John W. Lawson.

-appointed to the DeKalb County Board of Tax Assessors in January
+Chair and was appointed to the DeKalb County Board of Tax Assessors in January

 Mr. Burroughs has been engaged in the active practice of law since

 graduating from Emory University School of Law in 1978.
 His

 primary area of practice is real estate and real estate based